wp-plugins/events-manager-wpml/readme.txt

  * Bookings and Booking Forms
  * If you delete an event that is the originally translated event, booking and other meta info is transferred to default language or next available language translation.
 * Custom texts, emails and formats can now be customized for each language.

- * Requires Events Manager 5.3.2.2 or higher (currently available as a development version)
+Requires Events Manager 5.3.3 or higher

 = Special Installation Steps =
-Please ensure that WPML and EM are installed BEFORE activating this plugin.
+Please ensure that WPML and EM 5.3.3 or higher are installed BEFORE activating this plugin.

-For best performance, use EM 5.3.2.2, which is currently a dev version, to automatically update, visit your Events > Settings > General > Admin Tools section in your admin area and click the 'Check Dev-Version' button.

 When setting up EM and WPML, you should create translated versions of the event, location, category, tag, etc. pages assigned in Events > Settings > Pages of your admin area.
 Duplicating them using WPML is enough.